entando-k8s/entando-k8s-operator-common/README.md

 `org.entando.kubernetes.controller.DeployCommand` class.
 Consumers of this project basically implement a set of simple interfaces specified in the package `org.entando.kubernetes.controller.spi`.
 The pivitol interface here is the `org.entando.kubernetes.controller.spi.Deployable`, which can be passed as parameter to the constructor of the `DeployCommand`.
-The `DeployCommand` then the  uses the implementations of the various interfaces to construct Kubernetes Deployments, and if the necessary interfaces are implement, also Services and Ingresses.
+The `DeployCommand` then uses the implementations of the various interfaces to construct Kubernetes Deployments, and if the necessary interfaces are implement, also Services and Ingresses.
 It also constructs the various Secrets required by the Deployments produced.